DevMike/questionnaire/question_5.md

 Give me the name and organization of all employees:

 SELECT users.name, organizations.name FROM users
-JOIN organizations ON users.org_id = organizations.id
+JOIN organizations ON users.org_id = organizations.id;

 Give me the oldest person at each organization: